 It’s the classic question: which came first, the content or the marketing?
 Some may say that you can’t have a successful email marketing strategy without first creating the content that will sustain it.
 And while it’s really up to your team, process, and goals to determine how you go about prioritizing one over the other, it’s undeniable that content plays a significant role in shaping your email marketing plan — and its performance.

 Email marketing content often gets short shrift.
-There’s a tendency to undervalue the importance of email copy, or at least to give it a bit less care and oversight than you might something like a blog or white paper (though, as you’ll see, there’s a lot of overlap between these various content strategies).
+There’s a tendency to undervalue the importance of email copy, or at least to give it a bit less care and oversight than something like a blog or white paper (though, as you’ll see, there’s a lot of overlap between these various content strategies).
 And while it’s undoubtedly true that emails usually differ from other content formats in terms of tone, the stakes are just as high.

 In this post, we’ll go over the importance of email marketing for your inbound marketing strategy and how good content is the fuel that keeps it healthy.